ethanc8/Sphinx-Documentation/source/Tutorials/Other Series/Roard Vallon/Tutorial 1/Tutorial 1.md

 What will be the controller actions ?
 We want to :

 *   view a task

-*   add a task : addTodo
+*   add a task: `addTodo:`

-*   add a sub-task : addSubTodo
+*   add a sub-task: `addSubTodo:`

-*   remove a task : removeTodo
+*   remove a task: `removeTodo:`

-*   update a task : updateTodo
+*   update a task: updateTodo

-Our controller will stock the task list in an array (NSMutableArray), the different actions will be directly linked to the buttons of our GUI.
-A clic on a line in our task list will update the fields Note, Description, in order to view the contents of the selected task.
+Our controller will stock the task list in an array (`NSMutableArray`), the different actions will be directly linked to the buttons of our GUI.
+A click on a line in our task list will update the fields Note, Description, in order to view the contents of the selected task.

-The controller will then have access to the fields Note and Description, and to the NSOutlineView listing the tasks, in order to update their state.
+The controller will then have access to the fields Note and Description, and to the `NSOutlineView` listing the tasks, in order to update their state.
 The controller will then have "pointers" to theses widgets; thoses types of pointers are called "outlet" in the GNUstep terminology.

 Let us create our controller.
 Under Gorm, in the Document panel, go in the Class Manager (following figure).
-We will subclass the NSObject class.
-Click on NSObject for selecting it if that's not done.
+We will subclass the `NSObject` class.
+Click on `NSObject` for selecting it if that's not done.

 ![](https://web.archive.org/web/20190926105521im_/http://www.roard.com/docs/lmf2.article/ClassManager.png)

 Under the "Classes" menu in Gorm (I advice you to detach it and put it near the Document panel), select "Create Subclass...".
-A new class is created, called "NewClass".
-Double-click on it to change its name in "TodoController", then press enter to validate the name's modification.
+A new class is created, called `NewClass`.
+Double-click on it to change its name in `TodoController`, then press enter to validate the name's modification.

 Click on the gray circle in the "Outlet" column (the one similar to an electric connector), and add an Outlet (Classes->Add Outlet/Action).
 Rename the outlet in "descriptionText".
 Add then successively the outlets "noteTextView" and "todolistView".

 ![](https://web.archive.org/web/20190926105521im_/http://www.roard.com/docs/lmf2.article/ClassManager2.png)

-Deselect the class and click on the second gray point of TodoController representing the Actions, and add (again with Classes->Add Outlet/Action) the addTodo, addSubTodo, removeTodo and updateTodo actions.
+Deselect the class and click on the second gray point of TodoController representing the Actions, and add (again with Classes->Add Outlet/Action) the `addTodo:`, `addSubTodo:`, `removeTodo:` and `updateTodo:` actions.

 ![](https://web.archive.org/web/20190926105521im_/http://www.roard.com/docs/lmf2.article/ClassManager3.png)